DongdingLin/COLA/README.md

-The code of COLA will release soon.
+The code of COLA will be released soon.